superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 - emojis
 - bold, italic text
 - URLs
+- other non-ASCII characters
 - exceed the context window of the embedding model
-- other non-ASCII characters

 ## 3. Settings

 It is good practice to have a single place to configure your application.
-We used `pydantic` to quickly implement a `AppSettings` class that contains all the default settings and can be overwritten by other files such as `.env` or `yaml`.
+We used `pydantic` to quickly implement an `AppSettings` class that contains all the default settings and can be overwritten by other files such as `.env` or `yaml`.

 ```python
 class AppSettings(BaseSettings):